The Cheeky Monkey Media Blog

 With each new completed goal, our marketing mix adds another bullet to the gun, and we’re able to shift focus to enacting the next idea.
 Not only that, but while taking a methodical approach, we invariably gain more data and information from executed tactics that we can apply to the rollout of the next one.

-By consistently enacting, executing and moving onto the next item, we are able to enjoy the benefits of data collection, analysis, and reassessment on the tactics that are currently in use.
+By consistently enacting, executing, and moving on to the next item, we are able to enjoy the benefits of data collection, analysis, and reassessment of the tactics that are currently in use.
 This information can then be considered in each subsequent strategy, thereby making each new tactic even more focused and better targeted to achieve our marketing goals.

 Avoid the stress

-If we were to embrace the scatter-gun approach to marketing tasks – always “over-multi-tasking” in order to touch everything – we would not only have less active marketing being engaged, but also have far less reliable information to use on further planning.
+If we were to embrace the scatter-gun approach to marketing tasks – always “over-multi-tasking” in order to touch everything – we would not only have less active marketing being engaged but also have far less reliable information to use in further planning.
 Ultimately, taking a more methodical approach to your marketing mix can save stress, headaches, and costly mistakes.